tillitis/tkey-ssh-agent/README.md

 hash operation, using 128 bits as exclusive evolving state.
 The RNG will be reseeded after 1000 hash operations.
 Reseeding is done by extracting 256 entropy bits from the TK1 TRNG core.
-Note that the reseed rate can be changed during compile time by chanhing the RESEED_TIME define in main.c.
+Note that the reseed rate can be changed during compile time by chaining the RESEED_TIME define in main.c.